ZIB-IOL/merlin-arthur-classifiers/README.md

 To initiate Merlin-Arthur training, specify the approach, dataset, and other relevant parameters when executing the `main.py` script.
 Below are examples for different scenarios.

 **Customization Options**
-- **Debug Mode:** Activated by adding --debug, running the script on a smaller subset for quicker iterations.
+- **Debug Mode:** Activated by adding `--debug`, running the script on a smaller subset for quicker iterations.
 - **Model Configuration:** Adjust `--mask_size`, `--lr`, `--gamma`, `lr_merlin` , `lr_morgana` and other parameters to fine-tune the training process.
 - **Checkpoint Loading**: Adjust `--pretrained_path` to load the checkpoint of the pretrained Arthur.